Windsor-Essex Lawyers Advising on Post-Separation Agreements

 Even during the course of a separation, circumstances can change dramatically.
 A spouse may get a big promotion or get injured in an accident.
 These types of changes can have an impact on your separation agreement, and it is important to work with a lawyer who can help you resolve any legal issues that may arise.

-At Howie Johnson Barristers & Solicitors in Windsor, our family lawyers provide knowledgeable advice and skilled representation to separated spouses and families in Ontario.
+At Johnson Miller Family Lawyers in Windsor, our family lawyers provide knowledgeable advice and skilled representation to separated spouses and families in Ontario.
 With more than 25 years of experience helping clients with all types of family issues, from divorce to decision-making responsibility, we can help guide you through the process of amending the terms of your separation agreement and resolving related issues.

 Dealing With Significant Changes During Separation